 We can actually write this test like this below and it will produce the same result because the use of this mockImplementationOnce() function is calling the default state of the component, which is false.

-useStateMock.mockImplementationOnce((init: any) => [init, setState])
+useStateMock.mockImplementationOnce((init: boolean) => [init, setState])

 })